Big Brother (British TV series) series 5: Bedsit

-Located behind the Diary Room, the bedsit contains one double bed, a small kitchen, a small bathroom, tattered armchairs, a telephone and flowery wallpaper, the only modern feature of the bedsit is the plasma screen where housemates can view the main house.
-Outside the bedsit is a corridor leading to the Diary Room.
+Located behind the Diary Room, the bedsit contained one double bed, a small kitchen, a small bathroom, tattered armchairs, a telephone and flowery wallpaper, the only modern feature of the bedsit was the plasma screen where housemates could view the main house.
+Outside the bedsit was a corridor leading to the Diary Room.
 Due to the close proximity of the bedsit to the main house, housemates were required to speak quietly in the bedsit to avoid detection.
 The bedsit was resurrected six years later in Ultimate Big Brother.

+Titles

+The sequence starts off with an eye zooming out with faded clips of security, the house and cameras before showing the eye and fading from the eye to a black and blue gradient.
+Then, it goes on to the show.